joelclermont/kendo-docs/api/framework/datasource.md

 ### requestEnd

-Fires when data request is received
+Fires when a data request is received.
+Raised after a Create, Read, Update or Destroy request is performed.

 #### Example